 A daily snack is served each morning.
 A hot lunch is available; prepared on-site and served daily at noon.
 After lunch recess, the children return to the classroom for a half hour of quiet time.
-Kindergarten is a very busy place; this is an opportunity to practice being still and rest.
+Although Kindergarten is a very busy place, this is an opportunity to practice being still and rest.

 Throughout the year time is spent learning what appropriate behavior looks, sounds, and feels like.
 Children learn how to correctly use materials and equipment in the classroom and the school.
 They learn how to work with others.
 They learn how to identify problems, solve problems, and how to ask for help.
 Consistent discipline in a structured setting is a big part of the kindergarteners’ adjustment to school life.